Halal bakeries to get Hari Raya kueh

 Image credit: @lynnscakessg

-Lynn’s Cakes will be serving up more than just their signature customised cakes this Raya as they’ll be selling 4 types of Raya goodies at a low price of just $14/bottle:
+Lynn’s Cakes will be serving up more than just their signature customised cakes this Raya as they’ll be selling five types of Raya goodies from $15/bottle:

 - Almond Pumpkin Seed Crunch